An emergence-oriented approach to circular formation: Problem formulation and preliminaries

-In this section, a nonlinear system model for cyclic pursuit of unicycles is reviewed, the target configuration (circular formation) is defined, and its existence condition and key algebraic properties are derived, providing a theoretical basis for subsequent control design and stability analysis.
+In this section, a nonlinear system model for unicycles in cyclic pursuit is reviewed.
+The target configuration (i.e., circular formation) is defined, and the existence condition and key algebraic properties of circular formation are established, providing a theoretical foundation for the control design and stability analysis.